- Last Activity:

 Member, Female, from Czech Republic

 - Czech Republic

 - Tinnitus Since:

-Then, in Sept 2011, an unnecessary and uncomfortable exam - the Acoustic Reflext Threshold Test (performed with sounds over 100 Db) - changed the sounds in my head (shifted them from my head to my ears and diversified the tones in each ear).
+Then, in Sept 2011, an unnecessary and uncomfortable exam - the Acoustic Reflext Threshold Test (performed with sounds over 125 Db) - changed the sounds in my head (shifted them from my head to my ears and diversified the tones in each ear).
 I also developed hyperacusis.
 Just like this, in those few minutes of the test, my ears have once again became a problem.
 A problem which I still struggle to manage to this day (I am writing this in 2015).

 I tried Gingko and I went through 14 sessions of HBOT with limited success.

 That said, I had had periods, sometimes whole months, in which my tinnitus was not bothering me at nights or during the day.
 Stress definitely makes my tinnitus worse as does exposure to loud sounds.

 In September 2014, I had an MRI done (on my neck), and this exam, loud and uncomfortable, threw me back to those dark times following the 2011 exam.